 - Completes planned activities and gives progress reports;

-- Is comfortable connecting by Skype or Hangout.
+- Is comfortable connecting by Skype, Hangout or Zoom.

 In order to know who our prospects might be, we need much more detail.
 Look more closely at your ideal client and flesh out as many details as you can.
 I like to use the persona method because it helps remind me that I work with individuals and individual needs.
 I have created an imaginary client whom I have named Claire.
 When I’m writing or planning new products or services I picture how it would help Claire and this helps me frame communication about it in terms that would make her want to respond.